Already have an account?

-Written by Saffron Shergill at StudentJob. which puts students in direct contact with interesting companies that are looking for temporary, part-time or full-time employees.
+Written by Saffron Shergill at StudentJob, which puts students in direct contact with interesting companies that are looking for temporary, part-time or full-time employees.
+Also, she is a junior online marketing specialist at Study Clerk.

 If you’ve managed to get yourself a telephone interview then congratulations!